archlinux/aur/README.md

 Notes
 -----

-* The `%`-substitutions in the options in the Device URI might become necessary if the characters are breaking the Device URI.
-Also, `-` in the Device URI may make problems due to interpretation in scripts, so it is advised to use `%_` instead.
+* The `%`-substitutions in the options in the Device URI might also become necessary if the characters are breaking the Device URI, even if the characters are allowed by cups-programme itself.

 * Setting a primary group to run the command as is only possible when the CUPS filter is run as root, and only with some `su_variant`